-With over $4 billion assets under advisement², PagnatoKarp specializes in Intelligent Wealth Management™ for CEO Founders, wealth creators and ultra-high-net-worth families.
-Frequently ranked on top financial advisor lists by Barron’s and Forbes, and a Virginia Best Place to Work³, our goal is to simplify and elevate your life so you have more time to spend on what matters to you most.
+With over $4.5 billion assets under advisement², PagnatoKarp specializes in Intelligent Wealth Management™ for CEO Founders, wealth creators, entrepreneurs and ultra-high-net-worth families.
+Frequently ranked on top financial advisor lists by Barron’s and Forbes, and a Virginia Best Place to Work³, our goal is to help protect, simplify and elevate your life so you have more time to spend on what matters to you most.

 Schedule a private briefing.
 Call 703-468-2700 or email: